clement-roblot/qmk_firmware/keyboards/cytokinesis/readme.md

-# ErgoDox Infinity
+# Cytokinesis

 The Infinity is two completely independent keyboards, and needs to be flashed for the left and right halves seperately.
 To flash them:

   - Make sure you are in the top-level qmk_firmware directory

-  - Build the firmware with `make ergodox_infinity:keymapname`
+  - Build the firmware with `make cytokinesis:keymapname`

   - Plug in the left hand keyboard only.